Chart Color Schemes

 Educational achievement in Winthrop places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Vocational pathways are also significant, making up 23.1% of qualifications among those aged 15 and above.
-Advanced diplomas account for 11.2%, while certificates make up 11.9%.
+Vocational pathways account for 23.1% of qualifications, with advanced diplomas at 11.2% and certificates at 11.9%.
 Educational participation is high in Winthrop, with 29.1% of residents currently enrolled in formal education.
 This includes 8.9% in secondary education, 8.8% in primary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education